nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Selects group at index specified in `<INDEX>` and displays list of tasks assigned to that group.

 Examples:
-- `task 1` will return a list of tasks for the 1st group.
+- `task 1` will return a list of tasks for the first group.

 --------------------------------------------------------------------------------------------------------------